Comic Sans: Legibility

 A research article published by Cognition in 2010 showed disfluency could lead to improved retention and classroom performance.
 The article stated that disfluency can be produced merely by adopting fonts that are slightly more difficult to read.
 In the case studies cited in the article, Comic Sans was used to introduce disfluency.
-A 2010 Princeton University study involving presenting students with text in a font slightly harder to read found that they consistently retained more information from material displayed in fonts perceived as ugly or disfluent (Monotype Corsiva, Haettenschweiler, and Comic Sans Italic) than in a simpler, more traditional typeface such as Helvetica.
+A 2010 Princeton University study involving presenting students with text in a font slightly harder to read found that they consistently retained more information from material displayed in fonts perceived as ugly or incoherent (Monotype Corsiva, Haettenschweiler, and Comic Sans Italic) than in a simpler, more traditional typeface such as Helvetica.

 More often, however, Comic Sans is described as especially legible, and is frequently used in school settings or as an aid for people with dyslexia.
-Some people have reported that typing in Comic Sans has helped to clear writer's block, claiming that its casual appearance and high legibility create less mental tension.
-Compared to other typefaces, Comic Sans has fewer rotated and mirror-image glyphs (ex. the letters "b", "d", "p", and "q"), has particularly wide letter spacing, and is sans serif.
+Some people have reported that typing in Comic Sans has helped to clear writer's block, claiming that its less uniform appearance and high legibility create less mental tension.
+Compared to other typefaces, Comic Sans has fewer rotated and mirror-image glyphs (ex. the letters "b", "d", "p", and "q"), has particularly wide letter spacing, and is sans serif in general, although its capital "i" (I) has serifs to distinguish it from lowercase "l" (l).

 Reception and legacy

 Several reinterpretations of Comic Sans have been created as a result of its popularity.
 In April 2014, font designer Craig Rozynski released a modernized version of Comic Sans called Comic Neue.
 In 2015, graphic designer Ben Harman created Comic Papyrus (later renamed "Comic Parchment" for legal reasons), which combines the features of Comic Sans with the similarly panned typeface Papyrus.
 In 2019, Tabular Type Foundry released Comic Code, a monospaced version of the typeface.

-In 2017, it was reported that Vincent Connare, the typeface's designer, had only used it once.
+Despite its widespread use and popularity, Vincent Connare, the typeface's designer, was not paid any extra payments by Microsoft for creating Comic Sans.
+The only additional reward he ever received was a signed picture of Mickey Mouse from the Walt Disney Company, as a token of gratitude for allowing them to use the typeface in their advertising.
+Furthermore, in 2017, the designer revealed that he had only used it once.

 Opposition

-Because of its ubiquity and misuse, Comic Sans has been opposed by graphic designers.
-The Boston Phoenix reported on disgruntlement over the widespread use of the typeface, especially its incongruous use for writing on serious subjects, with the complaints urged on by a campaign started by two Indianapolis graphic designers, Dave and Holly Combs, via their website "Ban Comic Sans".
+Because of its ubiquity and misuse, Comic Sans has received heavy disapproval from graphic and type designers.
+The Boston Phoenix reported on disgruntlement over the widespread use of the typeface, especially its inappropriate use for writing on serious subjects, with the complaints urged on by a campaign started by two Indianapolis graphic designers, Dave and Holly Combs, via their website "Ban Comic Sans".
 The movement was conceived in 1999 by the two designers after an employer insisted that one of them use Comic Sans in a children's museum exhibit.
 The website's main argument is that a typeface should match the tone of its text and that the humorous appearance of Comic Sans often contrasted with a serious message, such as a "do not enter" sign.
-The movement ran until 2019, when it was renamed "Use Comic Sans," which was because Dave Combs believed the hatred had "gotten out of hand" and "it's gotten to be so bad that it's almost cool again."